Are Casino Winnings Taxable?

 • The names of other people taking part, if applicable.

-• How much money you won or lost.
+• How much money you won and lost in each session.

 What Is Form W-2G and When Is It Necessary?